OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 There is a way to check, at WebSocket endpoint level, if the channel is secure by calling the method `isSecure()` on the *session* object instance.

-Example of implementation in the method of the endpoint in charge of setup the session and affect the message handler:
+Example of implementation in the method of the endpoint in charge of setup of the session and affects the message handler:

 ``` java
 /**